ETF

 2009:

-The first cryptocurrency, Bitcoin, is invented by the anonymous "Satoshi Nakamoto."
+The first cryptocurrency, bitcoin, is invented by the anonymous “Satoshi Nakamoto.“

-2012: European regulators permit Bitcoin use.
+2012: European regulators permit bitcoin use.

-2014: Microsoft and PayPal accept Bitcoin as payment in limited uses.
+2014: Microsoft and PayPal accept bitcoin as payment in limited uses.

 2015: Ether, the second-largest cryptocurrency by market cap today, goes live on the Ethereum platform.

-2017: Japan passes a law accepting Bitcoin as a legal payment; CME launches Bitcoin futures.
+2017: Japan passes a law accepting bitcoin as a legal payment; CME launches bitcoin futures.

 2018: Samsung begins manufacturing chips for mining cryptocurrencies.

-2020: PayPal permits users to transact in Bitcoin.
+2020: PayPal permits users to transact in bitcoin.

-2021: El Salvador announces that businesses must accept Bitcoin as legal tender.
+2021: El Salvador announces that businesses must accept bitcoin as legal tender.

-2022: Ethereum's transaction validation method shifts from "Proof of Work" to "Proof of Stake," which aims to address sustainability concerns and increase transaction throughput from 15 transactions per second to thousands per second.
+2022: Ethereum’s transaction validation method shifts from “Proof-of-Work“ to “Proof-of-Stake,“ which aims to address sustainability concerns and increase transaction throughput from 15 transactions per second to thousands per second.

-2023: In August, Grayscale won its lawsuit against SEC, overturning the commission’s rejection to convert the Grayscale bitcoin trust (GBTC) into a spot ETF.
+2023: In August, Grayscale won its lawsuit against the SEC, overturning the commission’s rejection to convert the Grayscale bitcoin trust (GBTC) into a spot ETF.

-Source: Invesco and CoinMarketCap as of 02/01/2024
+Source: Invesco and CoinMarketCap as of 7/23/2024

 Source: Cambridge University, Crypto Climate Accord.
 Statista, September 2021